 Last week I went up north to an area known as Salta, Argentina.
 While there, I spoke to people who trace their lineage back to indigenous Inca tribes that have used coca leaves for thousands upon thousands of years.
 They spoke of these benefits from coca leaves:

-- I was also told that coca leaves curb your appetite.
+I was also told.
 This is good for all you people on a diet or trying to lose weight.
 You may want to give coca leaves a shot instead of popping all those poisonous diet pills advertised left and right.

 Now how do you use coca leaves?